 Appleberry Court was once military housing in the war and hasn't really been updated much since then.
 The housing is moderately priced and while not very attractive many residents take pride in their homes and lawns.
 Once upon a time, Appleberry Court was one of the most dangerous places to live in Mariet but recently crime rates seemed to have dropped.
 Most of the homes here seem to be one- or split-level, old brick houses.

 Despite the street's unglamorous past as the home of the main cloth mill in the tri-state area Decatur street is now one of the most affluent neighbourhoods in Mariet.
-The street is on the edge of the city even though it is classified as being in The Village.
+The street is on the edge of town even though it is classified as being in The Village.
 The rows of new and old, remodelled houses are pricey but worth it to some; those who can afford it.

-Every city has a trailer park and this is Mariet's.
+Every town has a trailer park and this is Mariet's.
 There isn't anything spectacular or even attractive about these mobile homes but that is not the point anyway.
 They are cheap, very cheap and affordability is what their inhabitants seek.
 Those who can't handle the living situation often upgrade to Biltmore but there are a select few who are quite comfortable remaining here.